fpgaprince/rtd/docs/source/combinatorial.rst

 for x < y, it is only true in the second line, when x is 0 and y is 1.
-I guess i should write how the section about writing equations from truth tables... but x < y, is
+I guess i should write the section about writing equations from truth tables... which is basically writing sum of products or products of sum. which then brings about the gate minimizations... if necessary.

+but x < y, is

 .. math::

     x < y : B = \xbar{x} y

-likewise for x > y,
+likewise for x > y, 3rd line.

 .. math::